El Toro (Six Flags Great Adventure): Description

 El Toro carries a Mexican theme, and its name translates to "The bull" in Spanish.
-Each train has a bull's head ornament mounted on the front.
-The line queue of the ride is surrounded by Southwestern-style buildings of Plaza del Carnaval, and it features abandoned "wagon wheels" and Spanish posters along a wall separating the queue from the ride.
+The ride's queue is surrounded by Southwestern-style buildings of Plaza del Carnaval, and it features abandoned "wagon wheels" and Spanish posters along a wall separating the queue from the ride.

 Ride layout

 After departing from the station, the train makes a turn to the left, passing through the ride's structure.
 It then begins to climb the 181 ft tall cable lift hill.
 Once the entire train is on the lift the cable increases its speed to around 13 mph.
 Once at the top of the lift the speed of the cable gently slows down, but it is barely noticeable on the ride.
-After cresting the top of the lift, the train briefly travels forward and makes a 180 degree turn to the left.
-It then drops 176 ft at a 76 degree angle, reaching a top speed of 70 mph.
-As the train reaches the bottom of the drop, it comes close to the track above, creating a headchopper-effect.
+After cresting the top of the lift, the train briefly travels forward and makes a 180-degree turn to the left.
+It then drops 176 ft at a 76-degree angle, reaching a top speed of 70 mph.
+As the train reaches the bottom of the drop, it comes close to the track above, creating a headchopper effect.
 It then travels up a 112 ft camelback hill followed by a second camelback hill at 100 ft.
-It then rises and then travels through a 180 degree downward-banked turn to the right, and up another banked turn to the left.
+It then rises and then travels through a 180-degree downward-banked turn to the right, and up another banked turn to the left.
 The train goes through a small second hill that speeds past the station and the lakeside.
 The train then makes another turn and up a smaller hill where riders experience -2 g forces on an ejector airtime hill, crossing over the former Rolling Thunder track.
 After coming down the drop, the train snakes through twists and turns.
 After coming out of the twister section, the train slows down as it moves through small "S" curve camelback hills and into the brake run.

 Trains

 El Toro operates two trains, labeled A and B, each with six cars per train.
 Riders are arranged two across in three rows for a total of 36 riders per train.
 It has a theoretical capacity of 1,200 guests per hour.
-One train has Kia Soul advertising wrapped onto the train itself.
-The other train has the classic train design, featuring the bull horns on the front of the train.
-The trains have padded "wings" at shoulder level to prevent riders from being thrown too far to the side in the final twister section.
+Both trains contain a cosmetic bull head mounted on the front car.
+The trains have padded "wings" at shoulder level to prevent riders from being injured during moments of strong lateral forces.

-In 2010, one of the trains was re-themed to endorse Stride Gum.
-The train was wrapped in Stride Gum advertisements, showing a different flavor of Stride gum on each car.
-The advertisements remained on the train for the entire 2011 season, but were removed before the start of the 2012 season and replaced with Kia Soul advertising.